 Shipments of tablets using Android will slip to 36.5 percent, from 38.7 percent last year, according to IDC.

 Later this year, Microsoft Corp.
-(MSFT) is releasing a new version of its Windows operating system that will work on tablet computers.
+(MSFT:US) is releasing a new version of its Windows operating system that will work on tablet computers.
 IDC said the “huge marketing blitz” for tablets running that software will boost overall shipments, though it didn’t include potential sales of Windows-based devices in the forecast released today.

 To contact the reporter on this story: Adam Satariano in San Francisco at firstname.lastname@example.org